tibbalsgribbin/actually-useful/docs/Roadmap.md

 - All project documents now live in `docs/` folder in GitHub repo
 - After each session, download updated docs and put them in `docs/` before committing
 - Also update the Claude Project files (upload new versions)

+**Affiliate tags:**
+- Website only — never in the extension
+- Amazon policy explicitly forbids affiliate tags in browser extensions

 **How to know this session is going wrong:**
 - Melissa is being asked to hold multiple things in her head at once